Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Numerical Results

-The exact measurement costs for each scenario, both with and without the techniques described in Section \ref{sec:Sampling Cost Reduction}, are tabulated in Table \ref{tab:measurement_cost}.
+The exact and empirical measurement costs for each scenario, both with and without the techniques described in Section \ref{sec:Sampling Cost Reduction}, are tabulated in Table \ref{tab:measurement_cost}.
+The measurement costs obtained by the experiments approximate the exact costs described in Eqs. \eqref{eq:LCU_variance} and \eqref{eq:FH_variance} within the error caused by the finite number of experiments.
 Generally, the cost reduction tends to increase with the system size.
 Also, a significant portion of the reduction is attributed to the shifting technique, which correlates closely with the squared reduction ratio in Table \ref{tab:norm_reduction}.
 This correlation suggests that $M\epsilon^2 \propto \|\bm{\zeta}\|_1^2$, aligning with the relationship previously established in Eq.\eqref{eq:zeta_cost}.

 Furthermore, we validated the approximation of Pauli covariance (Eq.\eqref{eq:pauli_covariance_real}) using the CISD proxy (Eq.\eqref{eq:Phased_CISD_proxy}) by comparing ICS results obtained with both the proxy and the true Krylov basis state, as shown in Table \ref{tab:measurement_cost}.